The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Hardness result for

 \subsubsection{Soundness}

-We need to show that a ``NO'' instance of $\lc$, i.e. when it has a list-agreement soundness of $(\ell,\listsound)$ (corresponding to unsatisfiable $\sat$), maps to a ``NO'' instance of $\ssati$, i.e. when every consistent not-all-zero super-assignment has norm at least $g$.
-Note that when the norm is between $1$ and $g$ then any outcome (YES/NO) is fine.
+We need to show that a ``NO'' instance of $\lc$, i.e. when it has a list-agreement soundness of $(\ell',\listsound)$, maps to a ``NO'' instance of $\ssati$, i.e. when every consistent not-all-zero super-assignment has norm at least $g$.
+When the norm is between $1$ and $g$ then any outcome (YES/NO) is fine.

-If we assume that the constructed $\ssati$ instance has a consistent non-trivial solution of norm at most $g$, then similar to Lemma \ref{lem:sound1} we can prove that there exists a labeling such that the given $\lc$ instance does not have a list agreement soundness error $(\ell,\listsound)$.
+If we assume that the constructed $\ssati$ instance has a consistent non-trivial solution of norm at most $g$, then similar to Lemma \ref{lem:sound1} we can prove that there exists a labeling such that the given $\lc$ instance does not have a list agreement soundness error $(\ell',\listsound)$.
 The only difference is that since here $\ell_{\infty}$ norm is at most $g$, so norm of every test remains bounded by $g$.
 Note that a non-trivial solution is also not-all-zero. \begin{lemma}

 Let $D_B$ is a constant prime power such that $N$ is a power of $D_B$ and $0< c < 1$.
 Let $s \geq 1/N^c$ and $\ell' < \frac{1}{\sqrt{2D_B} s^d}$, where $d<1/4$.
 Assume $\listsound = \sqrt{s}D_B\ell'^2$.